AD-lite24/NRIDA-Distress-Analyzer/README.md

 `pip install -r requirements.txt`

-The model can be downloaded from here
+The model can be downloaded from the releases section.
+Modify the path to the file as required